 Synonymy: Dipsacaceae, Juss., nom. cons., Scabiosaceae Martinov

 Seed Dispersal.
-Caputo et al. (2004) examined the evolution of seed dispersal syndromes.
+Caputo et al. (2004a) examined the evolution of seed dispersal syndromes.
 The well-developed epicalyx (for details, see also Mayer 2016) suggests that the fruits are often wind-dispersed, but myrmecochory may occur in almost half of the subfamily, especially in the large genera Knautia and Scabiosa (Lengyel et al. 2009, 2010).

 Chemistry, Morphology, etc. The cork of Knautia may be superficial (Metcalfe & Chalk 1950).

 Classification.
-Mayer and Ehrendorfer (2013: much morphology) and Mayer (2016) provide a very detailed classification of the subfamily.
+Mayer and Ehrendorfer (2013: much morphology) and Mayer (2016) provide a very detailed classification of the subfamily (as Dipsacaceae).

 Synonymy: Valerianaceae Batsch

 Seed Dispersal.
-For fruit and seed evolution, see Jacobs et al. (2010a: Nardostachys not included).
-The fruits are very variable in their morphology, and dispersal is by a variety of different structures assist in wind dispersal, there can be hooks, elaiosomes, or the fruit may even be explosive (Erikson 1989; Weberling & Bittrich 2016).
+For fruit and seed evolution, see Jacobs et al. (2010a: Nardostachys not included); the fruits are very variable in their morphology.
+A pappus is common, but a variety of different structures assist in wind dispersal, there can be hooks, elaiosomes, or the fruit may even be explosive (Erikson 1989; Weberling & Bittrich 2016).

-The calyx in Patrinia and in particular Nardostachys is well-developed.
+The calyx in Patrinia and Nardostachys is polysymmetric and persistent but not much accrescent.
 Evident sterile loculi, a well developed calyx, an androecium with either four or five stamens, presence of endosperm, etc., are likely to be plesiomorphic here.
 The corolla tube of Centranthus is divided vertically into two by a septum.
-The extra "bracteole" of Patrinia may be an interpolated structure that develops into a fruit wing (Hoffmann & Göttmann 1990).
+The extra "bracteole" of Patrinia may be an interpolated structure that develops into a fruit wing (Hofmann & Göttmann 1990).